FRATERNITY AND SORORITY REGULATIONS

 - Any member of a fraternity may purchase a standard College meal plan;

-- Residents of houses that do not have a College-approved eating club must purchase a standard College meal plan, which would include the Berlin Village Plan option;
+- Residents of houses that do not have a College-approved eating club must purchase a standard College meal plan;

 - In order for a fraternity to receive College approval for an eating club, it is required that either a cook or caterer provides the food services to the eating club.
 Additionally,